 Attachment 2 includes the CalEEMod output for project construction TAC emissions and GHG emissions.
-Also included are any modeling assumptions, like the Trojan Weighted Average Distance Table.

 Attachment 3 is the construction health risk assessment.
 AERMOD dispersion modeling files for this assessment, which are quite voluminous, are available upon request and would be provided in digital format.